 Georgia residents can apply for disability benefits through their local Social Security Administration field office.
 The Social Security Administration (SSA) has manages two programs to provide disability payments to those who have been disabled and are no longer able to support themselves and their families: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
-Georgia does not offer short-term disability benefits.
+The State of Georgia does not offer short-term disability benefits.

 Disabled persons may apply for one or both of the federal disability assistance programs available through the SSA.